-The Unaccompanied Children and Young People 12–15 Years Accessing Specialist Homelessness Services Policy outlines the roles and responsibilities of homelessness services, FACS and the broader service system based on the age and legal status of the child or young person.
+The Unaccompanied Children and Young People 12–15 Years Accessing Specialist Homelessness Services Policy outlines the roles and responsibilities of homelessness services, DCJ and the broader service system based on the age and legal status of the child or young person.
 The policy also provides a framework for a more collaborative response to children and young people who need specialist support.

 Specialist homelessness services and Homeless Youth Assistance Program (HYAP) providers are expected to deliver services to unaccompanied children and young people in accordance with the policy.